microbus-io/fabric/README.md

 `Microbus` is a holistic framework for the development, testing, deployment and operation of microservices at scale.
 Build complex applications comprising a multitude of microservices.
 Deploy as a standalone executable or on Kubernetes.

 __WHO?__ For engineering teams building cloud-enabled, enterprise-class or web-scalable applications\
-__WHAT?__ Build and operate large applications comprising a multitude of microservices\
+__WHAT?__ Build and operate complex applications comprising a multitude of microservices\
 __WHY?__ Without a microservice architecture your software won't scale to meet the growing needs of your business\
 __HOW?__ A holistic framework that combines tooling, guides, patterns and best practices into an elevated engineering experience